tr11-com/blog/clefpodh3021edknv33h0encr.md

 1. ### Customizable interface

 Duckduckgo lets you customize the look and feel of the search engine.
-You can change the background, font, and even add your own custom CSS.
+You can change the background, theme, URL style, and much more.
 It's a small thing, but it makes the search engine feel more personal.

 1. ### No more annoying ads